Answer: Bacteria adapt, evolve and acquire antibiotic resistance.

-The average bacterial genome (all of the DNA in a cell) is approximately 1000 times smaller than the genome of an animal (including humans).
-This isn’t because bacteria are smaller than human cells (although they are), it is because of competition and a concept called “genomic streamlining”.
+The average bacterial genome (a bacteria’s entire genetic code) is approximately 1000 times smaller than the genome of an animal (including humans).
+This is not because bacteria are smaller than human cells (although they are).
+Bacterial genomes tend to be very small because of competition and a concept called “”genomic streamlining””.
 A genome is not free.
-It takes energy and resources to maintain and replicate.
+It takes energy and resources to maintain and replicate a genome.
 The bigger the genome, the more energy it takes to keep it up and running, and to duplicate it during reproduction.
-At the same time, there is an incredible level of competition between bacteria for resources.
+At the same time, the competition between bacteria for resources is incredibly intense.
 Bacteria grow much faster, and in much larger numbers, than most other organisms.
 For example, in a single handful of dirt there are more bacteria than the entire human population of the world.
-The huge bacterial population and intense competition is like “survival of the fittest” on steroids; weak and inefficient bacteria are quickly squeezed out by stronger, more efficient bacteria.
-Excess DNA is “dead weight” in this competition and is quickly eliminated.
-If a section of DNA is not essential for survival or does not confer a selective advantage, it is rapidly mutated and removed from the genome by the quickly evolving bacterial population.
+The huge bacterial population and intense competition is like “survival of the fittest” on steroids.
+Weak and inefficient bacteria are quickly squeezed out by stronger, more efficient bacteria.
+Excess DNA is “dead weight” in this competition and it is quickly eliminated.
+If a section of bacterial DNA is not essential for survival or does not confer a consistent selective advantage, it is rapidly mutated and removed from the genome by the quickly evolving bacterial population.

 How Does Selective Pressure Impact Antibiotic Resistance?

-In order for a gene to remain functional and a part of the bacteria’s genome over an extended period, it has to help improve the survival and/or competitiveness of the bacteria.
+In order for a gene to remain functional and a part of a bacteria’s genome for any extended period of time, that gene must help improve the survival and/or competitiveness of the bacteria.
 If a gene stops being helpful it will eventually become non-functional and will be removed from the genome.
 This means that the development and maintenance of antibiotic resistance is usually dependent on the bacterial population being frequently exposed to non-lethal doses of the antibiotic (note: some bacteria are intrinsically resistant to particular antibiotics).
 This process eliminates those bacteria that have lost resistance, and increases the percentage of resistant bacteria.
-In real life, this means that antibiotic resistance is likely to emerge in environments where bacteria are frequently exposed to antibiotics.
+From a big picture perspective, this means that antibiotic resistance is likely to develop and persist in specific environments where bacteria are frequently exposed to antibiotics.
 On an individual level, this means that a person is more likely to develop an antibiotic resistant infection from undergoing long-term or prophylactic antibiotic treatment, as opposed to short-term antibiotic treatments of acute infections.
 This also means that bacteria may lose resistance to antibiotics that are no longer frequently used.

 Environments that Facilitate the Development of Antibiotic Resistance

 If you have read the above sections, you now know that infectious bacteria do not randomly become resistant to antibiotics.
-It requires an environment that provides a good source of hosts (people/animals to infect), consistent selective pressure (frequent antibiotic use) and ideally, lots of other bacteria with which to share antibiotic resistance genes (pieces of DNA that provide protection from the antibiotic).
+The development of antibiotic resistance requires an environment that provides a good source of hosts (people/animals to infect), consistent selective pressure (frequent antibiotic use) and ideally, lots of other bacteria with which to share antibiotic resistance genes.
 It is because of this combination of factors that antibiotic resistance is not simply about using antibiotics too much, but also about where and how antibiotics are used.
-That said, here are some environments which encourage the development of antibiotic resistance:
+That said, there are some environments which uniquely support the development of antibiotic resistance:

-Hospitals often are the perfect environment for developing bacterial antibiotic resistance.
-They have a many of the features that are necessary for antibiotic resistance to emerge. including:
+Hospitals are often the perfect environment for bacteria to develop, acquire and maintain high-level antibiotic resistance.
+Hospitals have a many of the features that are necessary for antibiotic resistance to emerge. including:

-- A lot of sick people (lots of bacteria hanging around).
+- A lot of infected people and contaminated surfaces (lots of bacteria hanging around).